COLLECTING EMPLOYEE ACCOUNTS RECEIVABLE - 8293.2

 - Optional: proposed repayment plan and method of collection

-- Agencies/departments will attempt to negotiate a repayment plan acceptable to both parties.
-Repayment may also be made by installment through payroll deduction to cover at least the same number of pay periods in which the overpayment occurred.
-When overpayments have continued for more than one year, agencies/departments may require full payment in one year.
+- Payroll deduction installments to cover at least the same number of pay periods in which the overpayment occurred.
+When overpayments have continued for more than one year, agencies/departments may require full payment over the period of one year.

-- Payroll deduction to repay overpayments will not exceed 25% of the employee’s net (gross minus mandatory deductions) monthly or semi-monthly salary, except from separating employees, as provided in #6 above.
+- Payroll deduction to repay overpayments shall not exceed 25 percent of the employee’s net disposable (i.e., gross minus mandatory deductions) monthly or semi-monthly salary, except from separating employees, as provided below.
 Mandatory deductions include taxes and garnishment/levy.
 For a complete listing of mandatory deductions, see the SCO Payroll Procedures Manual.

 “I agree to the repayment schedule described above and acknowledge the gross amount set forth as a legitimate debt owed by me to the state.”

-- Separating Employees: For separating employees, it may not be possible to provide written notification regarding overpayments.
-Regardless, Government Code section 19838 authorizes the state to withhold amounts owed to the state from an employee’s final separation pay.
-See SAM section 8580.4.
+Separating Employees: For separating employees, it may not be possible to provide written notification regarding overpayments.
+GC section 19838 authorizes the state to withhold an amount sufficient to provide full repayment to the state from an employee’s final separation pay.
+For information on separating employee salary warrants, see SAM Section 8580.4.

-- Replenishment of Office Revolving Fund for Salary and Travel Advances: If an employee separates from state service and collection efforts are unsuccessful, agencies/departments must replenish their office revolving fund for the uncollected advances.
-To request replenishment, agencies/departments must complete a Claim for Reimbursement form, STD.
-27A.
-See SAM section 8072.
+Replenishment of Revolving Fund for Salary and Travel Advances: If an employee separates from state service and collection efforts are unsuccessful, agencies/departments must replenish their revolving fund for the uncollected advances.
+To request replenishment, agencies/departments must complete a Claim for Reimbursement form, STD 27A.
+For information on revolving fund replenishment, see SAM Section 8150.2.